 Workshop Study Details

-In the context of the novel, or novel-in-progress, writers in the Santa Barbara AMW will study and apply an array of narrative, scene, and structure technique, thus enabling them to begin, enhance, and/or reconstruct their work in more powerful and innovative ways.
+In the context of the novel, or novel-in-progress, writers in the St. Augustine Author-Mentor will study and apply an array of narrative, scene, and structure technique, thus enabling them to begin, enhance, and/or reconstruct their work in more powerful and innovative ways.
 Exercises are derived from analysis of a select group of works by such dramatists and authors as Sue Monk Kid, Mitch Albom, Gail Godwin, Annie Proulx, Michael Chabon, Flannery O'Connor, Barbara Kingsolver, Tennessee Williams, Robert Graves, Hemingway, Fitzgerald, Nabokov, and others.

 The workshop approach to the novel will follow the daunting yet popular Algonkian syllabus.
 By immersing in the craft and narrative learned from select authors, the writer's expectations and goals for their own novel are considerably raised.
 Writers will be provided with considerable reference materials, including the ALGONKIAN WORKSHOP STUDY GUIDE which includes character analysis, dramatic complication guides, theme notes, structure and narrative checklists, and much more.

 info (at) algonkianconferences.com